markgordon22/Jerseys-for-tims/README.md

 ## Structure
-- I wish to create Jerseys for Tims in a manner that deemed clear to new users; easy navigation, find products intuitively and make quick and easy transactions.
+- I wanted to create Jerseys for Tims in a manner that deemed clear to new users; easy navigation, find products intuitively and make quick and easy transactions.
 The site is divided into clear sections and created with Django using the apps listed below:
 - Home,
 - Products,
 - Profiles,